I revamped an old wine crate into a DIY nightstand for my son’s bedroom.

 How I made my DIY Nightstand

-1. I wanted to maximise the usefulness of the DIY nightstand.
-Therefore I used the lid to make both a shelf and a lip.
+1..
+Firstly, to maximize the usefulness of the DIY nightstand, I used the lid to make both a shelf and a lip.
 The lid came in two parts.
 I sawed the end off one of the lid parts so that it would fit into the crate to make a shelf.

 2. The wooden crate was a bit new looking.
 To give it that more aged and worn look, I simply covered it with dark polishing wax.
-I used a lint free cloth and simply rubbed the wax into the wood.
+I used a lint-free cloth and simply rubbed the wax into the wood.
 When all surfaces had been covered I buffed them with a clean cloth.

-3. To add further interest to the DIY nightstand I papered the inside of the wine create.
-I’d found a geometric wrapping paper that matched the bedding in my sons room.
-I simply cut the wrapping paper to size and used mod podge to stick it to the crate.
-I also gave the top of the paper a coat of mod podge to seal it.
-This really added to the nightstand and made it was meant for his room.
+3. Next, to add further interest to the DIY nightstand I papered the inside of the wine create.
+I’d found a geometric wrapping paper that matched the bedding in my son’s room.
+I simply cut the wrapping paper to size and used Mod Podge to stick it to the crate.
+I also gave the top of the paper a coat of Mod Podge to seal it.

 4. Lastly I added the hairpin legs to DIY nightstand.
 The back two legs were simply screwed onto the base of the wine crate.
 The front two legs were used to secure the lip of DIY nightstand.

 Hairpin legs are great for transforming loads of things like crates, pallets and suitcases into tables.
 They come in loads of different heights and colours which only adds further to your projects.

-You might also want to check out my fantastic upcycle of a pair of jeans and wooden crate to create a nifty denim DIY ottoman with storage.
+You might also want to check out my fantastic upcycle of a pair of jeans and a wooden crate to create a nifty denim DIY ottoman with storage.
 This was actually an IKEA hack.